linshu123/volar_docs/README.md

 * Check you have only one client instance running (e.g. one Cursor window)
 * Check no other processes are using port localhost:3001.

+# Contact
+If you have ideas, suggestions, feedback, please reach me at linshu123@gmail.com